Here is a list of core concepts that are good to know when it comes to Tricent for Microsoft 365.

 |

-A user with an email address on your primary domain or a domain that is included in the Trusted domains list under Settings.
+A user with an email address on your primary domain, alias domains, or a domain that is included in the Trusted domains list under Settings.

 |